Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Toledo and its opponents have combined for 52 points only two times this season.
+- Toledo has combined with its opponents to put up more than 52.5 points only once this year.

-- Central Michigan's games have gone over 52 points in four of six chances this season.

-- The combined points per game average of the two teams, 56.5, is 4.5 points above Saturday's over/under.

 Toledo Stats and Trends